 Pit bulls are among the most lovable dogs in the world.
 Of course, I’m also aware of their troubled reputation.
 Thanks to years of misinformation and bad press, they’re among the most misunderstood pets.
 I’m a pit bull person myself, and I know firsthand what a joy it is to share my life with these goofballs.
-There’s a reason pit bull lovers can’t stop showing off their pride on, well, everything they own.

 The truth about pit bulls is simple: They’re sweet, smart, hilarious, loyal companions.
 And we’re not the only ones who think so.
 Ken Foster’s beautiful book “I’m a Good Dog” continues to climb the charts, and National Pit Bull Day has been established in their honor.
 To mark the occasion, we’ve gathered some of the most interesting, impressive, and surprising facts (plus a few unfortunate myths) about pit bulls.